 It doesn’t really matter the type of building.
 Just divide the total roof surface area by the maximum capacity per downpipe.
 As per AS/NZS 3500.3, the maximum catchment per downpipe is 47m2.
 The downpipes need to be evenly displaced and overflow methods also have to be taken into consideration.
 It is the responsibility of the home designed to ensure that all the appropriate downpipes are there.
 As mentioned above, downpipes cannot serve more than 12 meters of gutter.

 If you are careless with water on your property and it damages your neighbours in some way, you leave yourself open to a lawsuit.
 You have to ensure that no runoff touches other property.
 Of course, it will also damage your property in the meantime.
 It is not aesthetically pleasing to have pools of water in your front yard or a broken gutter where water leaks onto your walls and windows.
 Aside from this, however, you are relatively safe.
 Downpipes are good practice and aesthetically pleasing as opposed to being a core structural element of your home.
-But they still need to be look at from time to time by qualified professionals such as Mr Reid!
+But they still need to be look at from time to time by qualified professionals!

 Do the downpipes need to be connected to the stormwater?